Acumatica/CoreCompatibilyzer/README.md

 # CoreCompatibilyzer

-CoreCompatibilyzer is a static code analyzer that checks .Net code for compatibility with .Net Core 2.2 runtime

-Welcome to CoreCompatibilyzer, the static .Net code analyzer that checks .Net Framework code for compatibility with .Net Core 2.2.
+Welcome to CoreCompatibilyzer, a static .Net code analyzer that checks .Net Framework code for compatibility with .Net Core 2.2.
 There are two options to run the analysis - either install CoreCompatibilyzer VSIX extension or use the console runner.

 ## CoreCompatibilyzer console runner